-The wide variety of mouthpieces currently available on the market is huge; almost to the point where it makes the search for the best product more difficult than it needs to be.
+The wide variety of mouthpieces currently available on the market is huge; there are almost too many out there to try for yourself!
 This site, and the comparison chart you see below aims to make your search as simple as possible.

-This chart is merely a summary of features and disadvantages to help you to laser focus your research.
+This chart is simply a summary of benefits and disadvantages to help you to laser-focus your research.
 Click on any product link or image at left, and you’ll go to the real meat of this site: our comprehensive reviews.

 One of the few to allow for mouth movement.
 Best for mouthbreathers.